packyan/Kitti2Coco/README.md

-# COCO label to Kitti label
+# Kitti label trans to COCO label

 ## this this a tool to tranfrom these two datasets labels.
 use`kitti2coco-label-trans.py' to tansfrom labels.